claudiarreyes/classifier/README.txt

 * math
 * scipy

-- Special modules used, likely need to be installed with the commands:
+- Special modules cv2 and sklearn likely need to be installed with the commands:
 > pip install opencv-python
 > pip install scikit-learn